amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 And this is the condition of one of the best software-related branches of PCE.
 If we start looking at some of the core branches, the situation can be even more challenging.

-At this point, many of you will start asking a that difficult question:
+At this point, many of you will start asking that difficult question:

 "Did I make the right decision?"
-After investing ₹12–13 lakhs(and if u are a girl then it could be even more), spending four years in engineering, sacrificing countless weekends, assignments, exams, and opportunities, is getting a ₹4 LPA job really worth it?
-And that's assuming you get placed in the first place.(the main thing is 5-10 years ago they giving same package and now after this much of inflation ,considering living cost u are getting same offer..u need to think twice)
+After investing ₹12–13 lakhs (and if you are a girl, then it could be even more), spending four years in engineering, sacrificing countless weekends, assignments, exams, and opportunities, is getting a ₹4 LPA job really worth it?
+And that's assuming you get placed in the first place.(the main thing is 5-10 years ago they giving same package and now after this much of inflation ,considering living costs, you are getting the same offer… you need to think twice

 These questions are completely natural.
 In fact, almost every final-year student asks them at some point.
 But before you jump to conclusions...